A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

-Furthermore, more and more works fuse other tasks or skills into the dialogue system. \textbf{1) Skills.} Madotto et al. \citep{madotto2020adapterbot} introduce the Adapter-Bot, a dialogue model that uses a fixed backbone conversational model such as DialGPT \citep{zhang-etal-2020-dialogpt} and triggers on-demand dialogue skills (e.g., emphatic response, weather information, movie recommendation) via different adapters, while Smith et al. \citep{smith-etal-2020-put} also try to blend multiple skills into one conversation session, in which knowledge, emotional and personalizing skills are shown together in the same multi-turn conversation. \textbf{2) Tasks.} Besides the combination of question-answering and TOD tasks mentioned in \S~\ref{fusion_insides}, DuClarifyDial \citep{types_of_dialogs} additionally incorporate chit-chat, knowledge-grounded chit-chat while GODEL \citep{peng2022godel} specifically target knowledge-grounded goal-directed dialogs by leveraging a new phase of grounded pre-training on open-domain goal-directed corpus.
-There is the latest work, DialogStudio, which further encompasses data from natural language understanding, conversation recommendation, and dialogue summarization \citep{zhang2023dialogstudio}. \textbf{3) Knowledge Sources.} Most of the previous works either rely on the dataset knowledge for TOD or the Web for ODD \citep{q-tod,komeili-etal-2022-internet}, and recent works generalize the possible knowledge sources to include databases, the Web, and pre-trained language models at the same time \citep{10.1145/3623381}.
+Beyond fusing TOD and ODD, researchers try to incorporate additional skills, tasks, and knowledge sources, enriching the scope and boundaries of dialogue system, making them more adaptable and human-like. i) \textit{Skills}. \citet{madotto2020adapterbot} introduce the Adapter-Bot, a dialogue model that uses a fixed backbone conversational model such as DialGPT \citep{zhang-etal-2020-dialogpt} and triggers on-demand dialogue skills (e.g., emphatic response, weather information, movie recommendation) via different adapters, while \citet{smith-etal-2020-put} also try to blend multiple skills into one conversation session, in which knowledge, emotional and personalizing skills are shown together in the same multi-turn conversation.
+Some recent studies focus on other skills of dialogue system, such as proactivity \citep{proactive_ds_survey} and different conversational strategies \citep{wang2023tpe}; ii) \textit{Tasks.} Besides the combination of question-answering and TOD tasks (as mentioned in \S~\ref{fusion_insides}), DuClarifyDial \citep{types_of_dialogs} additionally incorporate chit-chat, knowledge-grounded chit-chat while GODEL \citep{peng2022godel} specifically target knowledge-grounded goal-directed dialogs by leveraging a new phase of grounded pre-training on open-domain goal-directed corpus.
+There is a latest work, DialogStudio, which further encompasses data from natural language understanding, conversation recommendation, and dialogue summarization \citep{zhang2023dialogstudio}. iii) \textit{Knowledge Sources.} Most of the previous works either rely on the dataset knowledge for TOD or the Web document for ODD \citep{q-tod,komeili-etal-2022-internet}, and recent works generalize the possible knowledge sources to include all databases (i.e., user memory, domain-specific database), the Web, and even pre-trained language model itself at the same time \citep{10.1145/3623381}.
 More analysis can be found in \S~\ref{external_llm_ds}.